webqit/quantum-js/README.md

 Now, other tooling may choose to use the same infrastructure in other ways; e.g. as compile target.

-## Consuming Stateful Programs
+## Consuming Quantum Programs

-Each call to a stateful function or script returns back a `State` object that lets us consume the program from the outside.
+Each call to a Quantum function or script returns back a `State` object that lets us consume the program from the outside.
 (This is similar to [what generator functions do](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator).)

 ### Return Value